ktorio/ktor/README.md

 * Runs embedded web server on `localhost:8080`
 * Installs routing and responds with `Hello, world!` when receiving a GET http request for the root path

+## Start using Ktor

+Create a new project using our project generator: [start.ktor.io](https://start.ktor.io)

 ## Principles

 #### Unopinionated